Jarotho/HCI-Project/ProjectLog/Interface prototyping/Prototype development.md

 https://www.figma.com/file/xUC4zSps0FPuGmJtnELoEo/Untitled?node-id=0%3A1&t=MglkSAHBCEdGvGtx-1

+# Explanation
 Analyzing in detail the personas we were able to reach a particular solution, teachers are familiar in doing their work in the "office package" so our design is familiar in the structure that have these, each of the elements represents a part of the structure of "office package".

+# Tools

+Tools used:
+- Figma
+- ChatGpt
+- Html.to.design